-- 8.01 Definitions In this part of this agreement (Article VIII), the words "you" and "your" mean the inherited IRA owner.
-The words "we," "us," and "our" mean the custodian, Stifel IRA Custodian, or its duly authorized agent solely with respect to its obligations as IRA Custodian, and Stifel with respect to brokerage services.
-Stifel IRA Custodian does not provide and is not responsible for brokerage services with respect to your IRA.
+8.01 Definitions - In this part of this agreement (Article VIII), the words "you" and "your" mean the inherited IRA owner.
+The words "we," "us," and "our" mean the custodian.
 The words "inherited IRA owner" mean the individual establishing this inherited IRA with either a direct rollover contribution from an eligible inherited employer-sponsored retirement plan or a transfer from an inherited IRA.
-The word "Code" means the Internal Revenue Code, and "regulations" means the Treasury regulations. - 8.02 Notices and Change of Address Any required notice regarding this inherited IRA will be considered effective when we send it to the intended recipient at the last address that we have in our records.
+The word "Code" means the Internal Revenue Code, and "regulations" means the Treasury regulations.

+- 8.02 Notices and Change of Address Any required notice regarding this inherited IRA will be considered effective when we send it to the intended recipient at the last address that we have in our records.
 Any notice to be given to us will be considered effective when we actually receive it.
-You, or the intended recipient, must notify us of any change of address. - 8.03 Representations and Responsibilities You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
-If you are opening this inherited custodial account on behalf of a minor as quardian for that minor, you represent and warrant that you have been properly named as a legal guardian for the minor under the applicable laws of the minor's state of domicile.
-If you are opening this custodial account on behalf of a minor and you are not that minor's properly named legal guardian, you represent and warrant that you are a properly named UGMA/UTMA Custodian for that minor under the laws of that minor's state of domicile or the state of domicile of the original account holder at death.
-To the extent that you are naming beneficiaries on behalf of a minor, you further represent and warrant that you possess the requisite authority and capacity to do so and that your naming of beneficiaries was done solely in the best interests of the minor.
+You, or the intended recipient, must notify us of any change of address. - Representations and Responsibilities You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
 Further, you agree that any directions you give us or action you take will be proper under this agreement, and that we are entitled to rely upon any such information or directions.
-If we fail to receive directions from you regarding any transaction, if we receive ambiguous directions regarding any transaction, or if we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
+If we fail to receive directions from you regarding any transaction. if we receive ambiguous directions regarding any transaction, or if we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
 We will not be responsible for losses of any kind that may result from your directions to us or your actions or failures to act, and you agree to reimburse us for any loss we may incur as a result of such directions, actions, or failures to act.
 We will not be responsible for any penalties, taxes, judgments, or expenses you incur in connection with your inherited IRA.
 We have no duty to determine whether your contributions or distributions comply with the Code, regulations, rulings, or this agreement.